parrt/msds501/notes/computation.md

 where *sequence* is typically a list or set.

-The [map](operations.md#map) pattern used the following image to visualize the operations:
+The [map](operations.md#map) operation used the following image to visualize the operations:

 <img src=images/map-discount-op.png width=390>

-We could implement that pattern using:
+We could implement that operation using:

 *for each price in UnitPrice list*:<br>
 &nbsp;&nbsp;&nbsp;&nbsp;<i>add price * 0.95 to Discounted list</i>